5axes/CustomSupportCylinder/README.md

 ## Installation

 First, make sure your Cura version is 4.5 or newer.

-### Manual Install

-Download & extract the repository as ZIP or clone it.
-Copy the files/plugins/CustomSupportCylinder directory to:
-- on Windows: [Cura installation folder]/plugins/CustomSupportCylinder
-- on Linux: ~/.local/share/cura/[YOUR CURA VERSION]/plugins/CustomSupportCylinder (e.g. ~/.local/share/cura/4.6/plugins/CustomSupportCylinder)
-- on Mac: ~/Library/Application Support/cura/[YOUR CURA VERSION]/plugins/CustomSupportCylinder

-### Automatic Install

 This plugin is now avalaible in the Cura marketplace.
 So you can install it automaticaly from this place:
 ![Automatic Install](./images/MarketPlace.JPG)

 [Cylindric Custom Support on Ultimaker Market place](https://marketplace.ultimaker.com/app/cura/plugins/5axes/CustomSupportCylinder)